The iPad has made our lifes in the cockpit a lot easier. With today’s airspace and cockpit workload, it’s hard to imagine flying without.

-If your budget is a little tighter, the Stratux ADS-B Dual Band Receiver Aviation Weather and Traffic is a great inexpensive alternative that provides you with ADS-B traffic and weather information in flight.
+One option is the Stratux ADS-B Dual Band Receiver Aviation Weather and Traffic, a great inexpensive receiver that provides you with ADS-B traffic and weather information in flight.

 Another useful accessory is some sort of additional battery capacity.
 Like every battery-powered electronic devices, batteries may die.
 During critical phases of flight, this is the last thing you need.
 Bringing along a power bank with some extra juice for your iPad could be a life-saver.

 We personally recommend the Anker PowerCore 20100mAh.
 It weighs as little as a can of soup (12.5 oz) yet charges the iPhone 7 almost seven times, the Galaxy S6 five times or the iPad Mini 4 twice.

 If you want to learn more about flying with an Ipad, we recommend buying a copy of the Flying with the iPad: Tips from iPad Pilot News eBook.
 It’s cheap and will provide you with some additional tips when it comes to buying the right gear and getting the most out of your iPad EFB while flying.